Loading Data

 Note

-This option is not applicable to JDBC data sources.
+This option is not available for data sources configured for JDBC.

 DEFAULT COLUMN FORMATS